VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 I love the old-fashioned smaller plastic Mary, Joseph, and Jesus sets which look like they are from the 1950s.
-Some of them may actually be that old, but I did see them at Walmart a few years ago.
-These plastic figures are about 2 feet high and usually, light up from the inside, but I've also often seen people use floodlights to illuminate them too.
-In some cases the baby Jesus is removable so that you can leave the manger empty until Christmas.
+Some may actually be that old, but I saw them at Walmart a few years ago.
+These plastic figures are about two feet high and usually light up from the inside, but I've also often seen people use floodlights to illuminate them.
+In some cases, the baby Jesus is removable so that you can leave the manger empty until Christmas.

 One of my very favorite Nativity Scenes of the year is this lovely grouping.
 I have to say that if I could find one of these sets at a reasonable price, I would probably choose it for my display.

-The vibrant colors and fine sculpting of these nearly life-sized figures bring the emotion of their faces come alive.
-The resin allows for many life-like details in the animals as well as Mary and Joseph.
+The vibrant colors and fine sculpting of these nearly life-sized figures bring the emotion of their faces to life.
+The resin allows for many life-like details in the animals, as well as Mary and Joseph.
 The addition of the lighted star on a pole and the wooden manger makes these yard decorations stand out.
 It uses three flood lights to highlight it at night.
 This yard did not have anything else, letting this stand on its own as a symbol of the meaning of Christmas.

 Our new neighbors had a similar set that their family had hand-painted.
-Their front yard is rather small and so it was harder for them to display it.
+Their front yard is rather small, so it was harder for them to display it.
 I did not get a good picture because one of the figures kept on falling over in the wind.